 You can use our repayment estimator to estimate your monthly payments under different repayment plans to determine which option is right for you.
-Just remember, if you would like to switch repayment plans, you must contact your loan servicer.
+To switch repayment plans, contact your loan servicer.

-Contact your loan servicer as soon as possible.
-You may be able to change your repayment plan to one that will allow you to have a longer repayment period or to one that is based on your income.
-If switching repayment plans isn’t a good option for you, ask your loan servicer about your options for loan consolidation or a deferment or forbearance.
+Contact your loan servicer as soon as possible if you are confused or can’t afford your monthly payment.
+You do have options to lower your payment, such as changing your repayment plan to one that will allow you to have a longer repayment period or to one that is based on your income.
+If switching repayment plans isn’t a good option for you, ask your loan servicer about loan consolidation or postponing your payments.

 Note: Several third-party companies offer student loan assistance for a fee.
 Most of these services can be obtained for free from your loan servicer.

-Not making your student loan payments can result in default, which negatively impacts your credit score.
-This may affect your ability to borrow for things like buying a car or purchasing a home.
+Not making your student loan payments is a big deal.
+It can result in default, which negatively impacts your credit score, and may affect your ability to borrow for things like buying a car or purchasing a home.
 Your tax refunds may also be withheld and applied to your outstanding student loan debt.
 There is never a reason to default.
 The Department of Education offers several options to ensure that you can successfully manage your student loans.
 If you’re feeling overwhelmed or having difficulty making payments, contact your loan servicer for help.

 *If you are repaying federal student loans made by a private lender (before July 1, 2010), you may be required to make payments directly to that lender.

-Nicole Callahan is a digital engagement analyst at the Department of Education’s office of Federal Student Aid.
+Tara Marini is a communications specialist at the Department of Education’s office of Federal Student Aid.